GA-SF-ADI/adi-2-resources/week-8-services/36-monday-services/labs/services-lab/readme.md

 MediaPlayer mPlayer = new MediaPlayer();
 ```

+Get media url and set it on the player.
+Then prepare it.
 ```java
 // Set the song to play.
 Here, I'm setting a Url to a song I want to stream.
 // You can also play a song saved on the device using a file path or Uri, but